rfk/promise/README.txt

 If a pure function is then used by another function as a constant, it can be directly inlined into the bytecode to avoid the overhead of a function call.

+The currently available promises are:

+    * invariant(names):  promise that variables having the given names will not change value during execution of the function.

+    * constant(names):   promise that variables having the given names will always refer to the same object, across all calls to the function.

+    * pure():   promise that the function is a transparent mapping from inputs to outputs; this opens up the possibility of inling it directly into other functions.

+    * sensible():   promise that the function is "sensibly behaved".
+All builtins and module-level functions are considered constant; all other module-level names are considered invariant.

 Promise is built on Noam Raphael's fantastic "byteplay" module; since the official byteplay distribution doesn't support Python 2.6, a local version with appropriate patches is included with promise.